binaryedge/ratemyip-openframework/README.md

 ## IP Vulnerability Scoring

-To learn more about our IP Vulnerability Scoring System, please refer to the document ip-score.md in this repo.
+To learn more about our IP Vulnerability Scoring System, please refer to the document [IP-SCORE](https://github.com/balgan/ratemyip-openframework/blob/master/ip-score.md) in this repo.

 ## Domain Vulnerability Scoring

-To learn more about our Domain Vulnerability Scoring System, please refer to the document domain-score.md in this repo.
+To learn more about our Domain Vulnerability Scoring System, please refer to [DOMAIN-SCORE](https://github.com/balgan/ratemyip-openframework/blob/master/domain-score.md) in this repo.